-- Discoloured patches in your mouth or on your lips including white or dark red in colour.
+- Discoloured patches in your mouth or on your lips, which may appear white or dark red.

-- Smoking or consuming tobacco products such as cigarettes, cigars and chewing tobacco
+- Smoking or the use of tobacco products such as cigarettes, cigars, and chewing tobacco.

-- Heavy or moderately heavy consumption of alcohol (especially combined with tobacco)
+- Heavy or moderate alcohol consumption, particularly when combined with tobacco use.

-- Possibility of human papillomavirus (HPV) infection of the mouth.
+- The potential for human papillomavirus (HPV) infection in the oral region.

-- A poor diet or poor eating habits.
+- A poor diet or unhealthy eating habits.

-- A history of leukoplakia (a thick, whitish-colour patch that develops inside the mouth)
+- A history of leukoplakia, which is characterized by thick, whitish patches that develop inside the mouth.

 Spotting early signs of cancer

-The goal of an oral cancer screening is the early detection of cancer or precancerous conditions in your mouth.
-During the exam, your dentist will look over the inside of your mouth and under your tongue for red or white patches or suspicious sores.
-Your dentist will also feel the tissues in your mouth to check for lumps or odd textures and may also feel the outside of your throat and neck exterior for the presence of any lumps or irregularities.
+The objective of an oral cancer screening is to promptly identify cancer or precancerous conditions within your oral cavity.
+During this examination, your dentist will carefully inspect the interior of your mouth, including under your tongue, in search of any unusual red or white patches or suspicious sores.
+Additionally, your dentist will palpate the tissues within your mouth to detect any abnormalities like lumps or unusual textures.
+They may also assess your throat and neck exterior for the presence of any lumps or irregularities.